PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 17:25:35
+Last updated: 2024-04-02 17:26:10
-Random Quote: Either you run the day or the day runs you. - Jim Rohn
+Random Quote: A man is great by deeds, not by birth. - Chanakya